-In order to expand our garden, we needed to kill the Bermuda grass and then add raised beds.
+To expand our garden, we needed to kill the Bermuda grass and add raised beds.
 In this post, I share each step of our project — from killing the Bermuda grass (without chemicals) to deciding what to plant.
 All the resources we used are listed here too.

-Don’t let fear of Bermuda grass ruining your garden keep you from starting a vegetable garden.
-Learn how to kill Bermuda grass organically, and add a space for growing vegetables to your yard.
+Don’t let the fear of Bermuda grass ruining your garden keep you from starting a vegetable garden.
+Learn how to kill Bermuda grass organically and add a space for growing vegetables in your yard.

-How to kill Bermuda grass before planting a garden: Our backyard makeover in 10 steps
+How to remove Bermuda grass without chemicals before planting a garden: Our backyard makeover in 10 steps

 Step 1: Make a plan